OleSTEEP/TuroRudi/.github/README.md

 This mod support patchouli documentation.
 If you want read some mod docs, please, install patchouli mod!

 ### Compilation
-If you want to play with the latest features, you need compile this mod:
+If you want to play with the latest features, you need to compile this mod:
 * Download code from this page (or `git clone` it)
 * Download java and add it to PATH
 * Go to downloaded (or cloned) directory
 * `.\gradlew.bat build` for Windows
 * `./gradlew build` for UNIX
-* Mod .jar file will be located in build/libs directory (Or you can download experimental versions from `Actions` page)
+* Mod .jar file will be located in build/libs directory

+(Alternatively you can download experimental versions from `Actions` page)

 ### Credits
 * Mojang